bizzkoot/Codex-CLI_Kiro-Bear-Profiles/README.md

 - **🎯 Kiro** - Strategic planner with gated approval workflow for requirements and design
 - **⚡ Bear** - Tactical executor with incremental implementation and safety checks

-Both agents support tiered reasoning models and enforce role-based safety constraints.
+Both agents support tiered reasoning models and enforce role-based safety constraints with a structured numbered file workflow.

 ## Quick Start